cam-au/amplex/_posts/2020-05-15-sddk_package.markdown

 * in `sddk.write_file()` you have to take care for the filename extension,
 * in `sddk.read_file()` you have to always specify the python internal object you want to produce ("df", "str", "list", and "dict" are currently supported python objects).

+For more examples, see the [documentation](https://github.com/sdam-au/sddk_py) or watch a [video demonstration](https://www.youtube.com/watch?v=Bfsj4uN5DMM&t=31s).

 ## Sciencedata.dk and R

-As I have already mentioned, next to Python, our project is also using R. While so far do not have a full-fledged R package, we already have a `request()` function for reading files from sciencedata and writing them back there. (see its documentation [here](https://mplex.github.io/cedhar/Sciencedata_dk.html#method-put)) In combination with some other commands, the request function might be used to read a `.json` (exported from pandas dataframe) into R tidiverse **tibble** object and exported back to sciencedata as a json interpretable by Python as pandas dataframe (see the [R example code](https://github.com/sdam-au/R_code/blob/master/EDH_to_tibble.R)).
+As I have already mentioned, next to Python, our project is also using R. While we so far do not have a full-fledged R package, we already have a `request()` function for reading files from sciencedata and writing them back there. (see its documentation [here](https://mplex.github.io/cedhar/Sciencedata_dk.html#method-put)).
+In combination with some other commands, the request function might be used to read a `.json` (exported from pandas dataframe) into R tidiverse **tibble** object and to export such an object back to sciencedata as a json file interpretable by Python as pandas dataframe (see the [R example code](https://github.com/sdam-au/R_code/blob/master/EDH_to_tibble.R)).
 The circle is complete.